tradecloud/tradecloud-docs-api-v2/checklist.md

 This checklist contains important info and decisions to consider before start building an API integration with Tradecloud.
 {% endhint %}

+## Architecture checklist

+When you are going to connect your ERP to Tradecloud you have to make some **integration architecture decisions**:

-## Connector or API
+- should I buy a Connector or build an API integration?
+- should I buy or build middleware or build a 1-1 connection?
+- based on these choices, which team members do I need?
+- which message flows should I build?

+### Connector or API?

-Are you going to use a Tradecloud connector or the API?
+Are you going to buy a Tradecloud connector or build an API integration?
+Tradecloud Connectors already contain the necessary components, message flows and data transformations to connect with Tradecloud.

-Available Tradecloud connectors are:
+Available Tradecloud Connectors are:

 * AFAS Connector - available from partner [Improvit](https://www.improvit.nl/)
 * [Copernicus Niklas integration platform](https://www.copernicus.nl/en/products/niklas-integration-platform/) with Tradecloud templates